 - Teen pregnancy prevention

 Russell Cole has expertise in research design, evaluation technical assistance, and systematic reviews.
 His research focuses on education, teen pregnancy prevention, early childhood and child welfare projects, and systems evaluation.

 Cole has also been involved in several evaluation technical assistance projects.
-Currently, he is the deputy project director and principal investigator for a project where he oversees a team of researchers providing technical assistance to more than 40 local evaluations of federally funded teen pregnancy prevention programs, and is currently providing evaluation technical assistance to grantees serving youth at risk of homelessness.
+He has previously served as the principal investigator on an evaluation technical assistance project that provided technical assistance and monitoring to more than 60 local evaluations of federally funded teen pregnancy prevention programs, and is currently providing evaluation technical assistance to grantees serving youth at risk of homelessness.

 Expanding the Use and Understanding of Evidence-Based Teen Pregnancy Prevention Programs

 Supporting Evidence-Based Home Visiting Programs to Prevent Child Maltreatment